sharmainec/tp/docs/UserGuide.md

   * Along with command words, commands may come with extra details that need to be filled up.
     * e.g. `clear` is an example of a command that is used with just the command word alone.
     * e.g. `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE` is an example of a command that comes with details
-      that need to be given by you.
+      that need to be provided by you.
 * **Prefixes**
   * Certain prefixes have been reserved for use by LingoGO!'s commands.
 Prefixes are used by LingoGO! to identify your inputs.
     * e.g. LingoGO! will interpret `l/Tamil` as a Language called `Tamil`.
-  * All command prefixes and their associated parameter types are as listed below:
+  * All command prefixes and the inputs they identify are as listed below:
     * `e/` for English Phrase.
     * `f/` for Foreign Phrase.
     * `i/` for Index/Indices.